 We hope this Privacy Notice has been helpful in setting out the way we handle your personal data and your rights to control it.

 If you have any questions that haven’t been covered, please contact our Data Protection Officer (DPO) who will be pleased to help you.
-They can be contacted using the details below:
+You can contact them by e-mailing [email protected].
+Alternatively, you can write to them at:

 Data Protection Officer